GoogleCloudPlatform/php-docs-samples/iap/README.md

 Usage: validate_jwt.php $iapJwt $expectedAudience

-  @param string $iap_jwt The contents of the X-Goog-IAP-JWT-Assertion header.
+  @param string $iapJwt The contents of the X-Goog-IAP-JWT-Assertion header.
   @param string $expected_audience The expected audience of the JWT with the following formats:
 ```